martamitchell/martamitchell/README.md

 - 👋 Hi, I’m in Level 2 of Computer Applications Development at Conestoga College
-- 🌱 I’m currently learning ASP.net and React native and Android (Java, XML)
+- 🌱 On my own, I’m currently learning Android (Java, XML), exploring Neo4j and SQL Anywhere
+- :woman_technologist: Pursuing Udacity's Nanodegree in Algorithms and Data Structures with Python

 <!---
 martamitchell/martamitchell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.